 External impact and engagement

 In addition to giving talks on the crusades to school and community groups, I have contributed articles on medieval subjects to the popular Spanish military history magazine Desperta Ferro and the Roman Catholic monthly devotional Magnificat.
-I am currently advising the Oxford Story Museum on their permanent exhibition dedicated to, among others, the medievalist, children's author, and Christian apologist Prof. C.S.
+I have also advised the Oxford Story Museum on their permanent exhibition dedicated to, among others, the medievalist, children's author, and Christian apologist Prof. C.S.
 Lewis.

 Contribution to discipline

 - Society for the Study of the Crusades and the Latin East